chromice/ae/README.md

 When response is created, it starts capturing all output.
 You have to call `aeResponse::dispatch()` method to send the response, otherwise it will be discarded.

-You can set HTTP headers at any point via `aeResponse::header()` method, which accepts the same arguments as PHP's own `header()` function.
+You can set HTTP headers at any point via `aeResponse::header()` method.

 If you want the response to be cached client–side for a number of minutes, use `aeResponse::cache()` method.
 It will set "Cache-Control", "Last-Modified" and "Expires" headers for you.